aifartist/EndlessDreams/README.md

 This is the beginning of a project to achieve larger goals.

 Open source is down the road given I don't have the resources of a $10 billion company like Midjourney which just announced the long term goal of doing what I've been doing for months.
 My one-man show will go into stealth mode till I have a more complete product.
 I have two very talented guys that have volunteered to assist me.

-I will soon attach a video of me speaking as a real-time video is being generated.
-This will show where I'm headed.
+To know the direction I'm headed watch the twitter video.
+Maximize the volume as my voice was a bit low.